jlegatheaux/cnss/README.md

 ## Packets

 Packets are objects of the class *Packet*.
 This class has several subclasses among which *DataPacket* and *ControlPacket* that represent different types of packets.
-Data packets are sent and received by the ApplicationAlgorithm part of the nodes.
-Control packets are sent and received by the ControlAlgorithm part of the nodes.
+Data packets are sent and received by ApplicationAlgorithms.
+Control packets are sent and received by the ControlAlgorithms.
 In fact, by analogy, these two types of packets could also be understood as if CNSS supports two fixed IP ports.
-One addressing a traditional OS kernel, and the other addressing the single application running in the node.
+One addressing a traditional OS kernel, and the other addressing a single application running in the node.

 Packets have several fields, namely: